About the Awards

 Descendants of the Vedas, Bengalis are one the largest people group clusters across the world with a population of approximately 205 million.
 The community includes people of Arab, Turkish, Persian, and Mediterranean backgrounds who migrated to India in the 8th century.
 The third-largest ethnic group in the world.
 Bengalis have been ruled over by the Buddhist Pala Dynasty, the Mughals, and the British Empire.

-Today, Bengalis are settled in different parts of Asia, Middle East, Europe, US, and Africa.
+Today, Bengalis are settled in different parts of Asia, the Middle East, Europe, the US, and Africa.
 They actively contribute in different sectors and serve as role models to their younger generations.
-As a small gesture of recognition, Asian Voice would like to honour them at the inaugural of The Bengal’s Pride Awards on November 2017.
+As a small gesture of recognition, Advatech Foundation would like to honour them at The Bengal’s Pride Awards on July 2022.

-Event attended by prominent politicians, business leaders, community leaders, acadamecians and high networth individuals.
+- The event was attended by prominent politicians, business leaders, community leaders, academicians, and high net worth individuals.

 - Only Award in the UK recognising Bengalis and their achievements globally.